dbwebb-se/linux/tutorial/nodejs/httpRequest.md

 # Send http-request to a server with nodejs

-Since the most common request method is a GET-request, nodejs have created a shorthand- function for just this request. `http.get()`.
+Since the most common request method is a GET-request, nodejs have created a shorthand-function for just this request. `http.get()`.
 Here is an example on how to use it.

 ```javascript
 // include the required nodejs-module